 Run your generator dry or drain the gas out before putting it up.
 Draining the gas will keep your generator from getting gummed up with bad gas.
 If you’re unable to run it dry or drain it out, add a fuel stabilizer to your generators gas.
 The fuel stabilizer will prolong the life of your fuel and keep it from turning bad.
 Keep in mind fuel stabilizer will not keep the gas new forever.
 Most fuel stabilizers last six months to 2 years.
 Check the stabilizer you buy to see how much time you have when adding it to your generator.

 Hopefully, your generator is now working!
 I believe with a little help and the right knowledge, anything is possible.
-Please check out my other guides.
-Below is a video based on the instructions above.
+Please check out my other posts.